jpkaiser2/Code-A-Robot/README.md

   Step-by-step lessons covering Java basics, hardware mapping, sensors, and autonomous programming.

 - **Live Code Editor**
-  Write and run FTC Java code directly in your browser using AceEditor.
+  Write and run FTC Java code directly in your browser using a custom editor.

 - **Instant Feedback**
-  Code is compiled and executed via a Judge0 backend, so you see results in real time.
+  Code is compiled and executed via Cheerpj, so you see results in real time.

 - **Progress Tracking**
   Track lesson completion and quiz performance.